Amputee Program Medical Director

 Each of the rehabilitation doctors at Mary Free Bed is board-certified in the field of physical medicine and rehabilitation.
 This medical specialty is called physiatry.
 While all have extensive residency or fellowship training treating patients with a wide variety of rehabilitation needs, each has special interest areas.
 Your physician is selected based on his or her level of expertise with your injuries or illness and with other medical conditions you may have.

-Your social worker has years of experience counseling people with amputations and their loved ones.
-Your social worker also may help you and your family:
+Your care manager has years of experience counseling people with amputations and their loved ones.
+Your care manager also may help you and your family:

 • Learn about and adjust to your limb loss